 The Trump Administration has boasted of the “most far-reaching regulatory reform” in U.S. history.
 Meanwhile, the modern knowledge economy disrupts the very industries around which New Dealers had previously built up our Executive Agencies.
 And the last three Justices appointed to the Supreme Court are either prominent defenders of (Justice Kagan) or opponents of (Justices Gorsuch and Kavanaugh) the regulatory state as constructed.
 It appears the next generation’s most critical Supreme Court battles will be over the shape and powers of the “Fourth Branch of Government.”
 To understand these looming doctrinal contests, we will explore the history of the administrative state, contemporary cases on the Constitutionality of agency adjudication, and the impact of new technology on industrial organization, which demands new frameworks for regulatory responses.
 Judge Andrew S. Oldham (U.S. Court of Appeals for the Fifth Circuit) will deliver the keynote address.

-Tuesday, March 5th: Student Lunch Event with Professors Bob Bauer and Richard Epstein
+Tuesday, March 5th: Lunch Event with Professors Bob Bauer and Richard Epstein “Citizens United: A Blessing or a Curse for Campaign Financing and the Democratic Process?”

 Vanderbilt Hall (40 Washington Square South), Room 216, 12:00 – 1:30PM.

-Professors Bob Bauer and Richard Epstein (NYU Law) will discuss the implications of Citizens United, nearly a decade after the Supreme Court’s ruling.
+NYU Law Professors Bob Bauer and Richard Epstein will discuss the implications of Citizens United, a decade after the Supreme Court’s ruling.
+The talk will be moderated by Mario Rizzo (NYU Economics Department).

-Wednesday, March 13th: Born in the USA: Is Reaganism Still Conservatism? (co-sponsored by the NYU Federalist Society)
+Wednesday, March 13th: Reflections on the Revolution in the Heartland: Rethinking Conservatism After 2016 (Co-sponsored by the NYU Federalist Society)

 Leading up to and since President Trump’s election there have been a number of books and articles exploring whether some of the big conservative ideas of the last forty years need to be rethought.
 To address these issues, this conference will hold one panel discussion on virtue and the free market and another on cost benefit analysis.